VertigoOne1/securia/README.md

 ## TODO

-- strimzi deployment on dev - next
-- configure chart to use the secrets from percona operator via injection
-- Turn gpustat --json into prometheus metrics (will need to watch temps)
 - test crop extraction and population
+- work on the CICD automation for securia deployment to dev (SOPS setup in github actions)
+- migrate any secret information to SOPS - good progress
 - move main stack to server side with github actions - halfway
 - full install the stack into dev (minimum feature set to include xyxy extraction)
 - ui development - streamlit looks promising
+- Turn gpustat --json into prometheus metrics (will need to watch temps)
-- redeploy keycloak and work on automation
+- work on OIDC integration
-- test yolo helm on gpu server - DONE (gpu is a must)
+- test yolo helm on gpu server - done (gpu is a must, some numbers below on performance)
+- configure securia charts to use the secrets from percona operator via injection
+- strimzi deployment on dev - done
 - helm secrets - done
 - full grafana deployment - done
 - move nfs provisioner to server - done, 800Gb space